 Internal Audit has reported previously on this project on three occasions, with the reports providing generally positive assessments of the project governance arrangements.
 Internal Audit has recently completed further work in relation to aspects of the Enterprise Project as part of the 2023-24 Internal Audit Plan.
-The results of the latest audit and the management response was reported to the meeting of the Council on 28 March 2024.
+The results of the latest audit were reported, under separate cover, as part of the agenda for the meeting of the Council on 28 March 2024.